Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 VISTAHTKVR-B shown below:

 However, for new hardwired expansion zones the VISTAHEXPHW 8-zone expander is recommended.
 This module connects directly to the panel's iBus.
-Each VISTAHEXPHW expander can accommodate up to eight zones using 2.2k resistors (included, color code: red, red, red) or 16 zones when zone doubling is used.
-While the VISTA-20P has a maximum of 48 hardwired zones, the VISTAH3 can support up to 64, though zone numbers one (1) through eight (8) must always come from the panel's hardwired zones.
+Each VISTAHEXPHW expander can accommodate up to eight zones using the included 2.2k resistors (color code: red, red, red) or 16 zones when zone doubling is used.

 Programmable Outputs

 If you need one or more relay modules and you don't already have 4204 or 4229 modules programmed with the VISTA-20P, then you can add relays to the system using the VISTAHRELAY.
 Each VISTAHRELAY has four (4) Form-C (SPDT) relays that can be programmed with the VISTAH3 alarm system through Automation Rules.
 The VISTAHRELAY connects to the panel directly through the iBus.
+The contact rating for each relay is 3A @ 30 VDC or 3A at 120/240 VAC, resistive loads.

 You can use the triggers in a couple of ways:

-- Direct Triggering: Connect them to an input that requires a dry-contact closure such as a DVR input.
+- Direct Triggering: Connect them to an input that requires a dry-contact closure such as a DVR trigger input.

 - Relay Activation: Use the trigger to activate a low-current third-party relay (drawing 20mA or less).

 The panel can support a total of 64 programmable outputs.
-Sixty-two of these outputs are relays, while the remaining two are on-board triggers.
+Sixty-two of these outputs are relays, while the remaining two are the above-referenced on-board triggers.
 You can configure up to 100 programmable output functions using either a touchscreen keypad or AlarmNet360.
 To program through AlarmNet360, you'll need to contact your alarm dealer.

 Keypads

 Using iBus, the VISTAH3 supports hardwired keypads in the form of the First Alert VISTAHLKP Alpha Landscape Keypad and First Alert VISTAHPKP Slim Portrait Keypad.
-It can also support the PROSIXLCDKP keypad which uses PROSIX RF technology to communicate with the panel.
-So, no WIFI module required.
+You can learn more about the iBus wiring limits on page 15 in the Install Guide.
+The panel can also support the PROSIXLCDKP keypad.
+This keypad uses PROSIX RF technology to communicate with the panel, no WIFI module required.
 These are more traditional push-button keypads that can be used for controlling the system.
 However, at the time of this writing, the VISTAHLKP and VISTAHPKP keypads are not yet available.

-Shown below, the VISTAHLKP:
+Shown below, the VISTAHLKP, Left, and VISTAHPKP, Right:

 The good news is that, with a WIFI module like the PROWIFI (WIFI-only) or PROWIFIZW (WIFI and Z-Wave Plus), you can use the VISTAHTCHWLC wireless touchscreen keypad.
 This keypad offers full access to the VISTAH3's advanced features, including Z-Wave device control and system programming.
 It's a great option for DIY users.